-- Prayer: Prayer lifts the missionary to the throne room of the almighty, and affords divine communion that uplifts and transform him.
-These moments spent with God in prayer are the greatest gifts that the all gospel workers owe the world, and the greatest gift we can give to the world in return.
-Proclamation of the Gospel is spiritual work, and therefore to propagate it forward requires spiritual force of prayer, because in prayer spiritual battles and wars are wedged and won.
-The only true victory and hope for an accomplished work will be achieved through prayer. - Love, care and Service: All missionary efforts and actions should spring from Love; otherwise, our sacrifices are regarded as emanating from deluded enthusiast and ambitious hypocrisy.
+- epistemological foundation of all the beliefs and is the bedrock of our faith.
+Our action, behavior and philosophies, as well as methodologies of how missions are to be done, should be aligned to scripture.
+This extent of our alignment to scripture will determine our success or failure in mission and personal lives.
+The product we sell to the world is the word of God, and thus should be understood and rightly divided and proclaimed with power to the world.
+We are guaranteed the Word of God will accomplish the purpose for which it is sent, and will not return void. - Prayer: Prayer lifts the missionary to the throne room of the almighty, and affords divine communion that uplifts and transforms him.
+These moments spent with God in prayer are the greatest gifts bestowed.
+Proclamation of the Gospel is spiritual work, and therefore to propagate it forward requires the spiritual force of prayer, because through prayer spiritual battles and wars are wedged and won.
+The only true victory and hope for an accomplished work will be achieved through prayer. - Love, care and Service: All missionary efforts and actions should spring from Love; otherwise, our sacrifices are regarded as emanating from deluded enthusiasm and ambitious hypocrisy.
 Love is the form with which we touch every soul we reach, the essence of missions, the flowing gift we give to the world and in communion, we share with our fellow missionaries and the unreached.
 Love personified is the highest ideal and motivation for ministry.